This command enables to measure and modify elements and to get information about any type of element, at any time.

 Information about the characteristics of the element

-For this, after clicking the element on the screen, click the button ‘Element Characteristics’ in the dialog area.
+For this, double click the element on the screen.
 The information obtained are different according to the type of element selected.
 For example, for the linear geometric elements (segment, line), GO2cam displays the positioning angle in the plane XY and the length of segments.

 The measure on solid